Joe Tinker: Later life

 During the 1930 season, Tinker returned to baseball as a coach for the Buffalo Bisons of the International League, who were managed by Clymer.
 Tinker became the manager of the Jersey City Skeeters of the International League after the dismissal of Nick Allen in August.
 The owner of the Springfield Ponies of the Eastern League attempted to convince Tinker to manage his team in 1931.
-Tinker assumed managerial duties of the Orlando Gulls in mid-May 1937, succeeding Nelson Leach.
+Tinker assumed managerial duties for the Orlando Gulls in mid-May 1937, succeeding Nelson Leach.
 However, he resigned the position in July of that year, as the team was unable to pay his salary.
 During World War II, Tinker worked at Orlando Air Force Base as a boiler inspector.

 According to some tellings, Tinker and Evers did not speak to one another again following their fight for 33 years, until they were asked to participate in the radio broadcast of the 1938 World Series, played between the Cubs and the New York Yankees.
 Neither Tinker nor Evers knew the other had been invited.
 However, in 1929, Tinker joined with Evers in signing a 10-week contract to perform a theatrical skit on baseball in different cities across the United States.

 Tinker had serious health problems in his later life.
 Complications of diabetes mellitus and Bright's disease left Tinker near death in 1936, when his physician believed he had 24 hours to live, and 1944, when he was placed in an oxygen tent.
 However, he returned to health and scouted minor league players for the Boston Braves in 1946.
 Tinker developed an infection relating to diabetes that in 1947 required the amputation of a toe and persisted until his left leg above the knee was amputated as well.
 Tinker died at Orange Memorial Hospital in Orlando on July 27, 1948, his 68th birthday, of complications from diabetes.
 He was buried in Greenwood Cemetery and survived by his four children.